Yes, it was against the Jets, but we saw the ‘Seahawk football’ Pete Carroll loves so much

 “I don’t really worry about the scrutiny,” Wilson said.
 “It’s part of the job when you want to be the best in the world.
 If you don’t have the best day, people are going to say you’re not the best in the world that day. … If anyone is a critic, it’s me more than anything else because I always want to be the best.”

 Said Carroll: “Russ is a great competitor; he’s a world-class competitor, and he’s going to bounce back, so I’m not surprised by it.
 I’m glad that he had a really great game today.
-We really are kicking into this fourth- quarter thing here and we want to play great football right now as we finish the season off.
+We really are kicking into this fourth-quarter thing here and we want to play great football right now as we finish the season off.
 He needs to do his part just as everybody does.
 And so I’m really glad that he was able to have a day like that.”

 What really animated Carroll, however, was the play of the Seattle defense, which held the Jets to just 185 yards overall.
 Just 20 of that came in the second half, a particularly noteworthy display of ineptitude when you consider the Seahawks pulled most of their starters late in the third quarter.